charrismatic/commandctl/README.md

+# CommandCtl

-# Commandctl - Linux command alias and function manager
+Linux command alias and function manager

 > One command to make them, one command to find them, one command to edit them and with an alias bind them.